dhelmick103/Blocipedia/README.md

 README

-Blocipedia: A Collaborative Wiki website
+Blocipedia: A Collaborative Wiki Website

 Created by: Dan Helmick